NoaLand/cxx-reflection/docs/dynamic_store_fields_type_info_with_cpp.md

     2. Construct the template function `template<std::size_t index> consteval auto get_type_info()` to leverage the compile-time computation capability of `consteval`, the dynamic determination of return types using `auto`, and the conditional compilation ability of `if constexpr`.
 This implementation makes the `get_type` function "appear" as if it returns dynamic types.
 3. For Constraint 3, since the type information in the reflection library is registered first and then used, we can ascertain that the fields in the class are known.
 Thus, we can use `std::variant` combined with a variadic template class to construct a `std::variant` that holds all the type information existing in a class.

+> [!IMPORTANT]
-⚠️ Note: Additionally, considerations should be given to scenarios without default constructors and memory efficiency.
+> Note: Additionally, considerations should be given to scenarios without default constructors and memory efficiency.
 Therefore, the structure for storing type information should not store instances but only types.

 To achieve this, I made the first version attempt, which successfully stores custom type information.
 However, due to the use of `*static_cast<T>(nullptr)`, it produces errors for primitive data types.
 This issue is completely resolved in the second version: